Fastpacking Gear List Super Ultralight 2025

 0.6 oz | $26

-With an impeccably sharp 2” blade and weighing a scant 1.2 oz, this Gerber Knife is great for basic backcountry food prep and general-purpose cutting; a perfect piece of ultralight backpacking gear.
+With an impeccably sharp 2” blade and weighing a scant .6 oz, the Gerber LST Knife is great for basic backcountry food prep and general-purpose cutting; a perfect piece of super ultralight fastpacking gear.

 Zpacks Ultralight Travel Toothbrush